InstituteforDiseaseModeling/PACE-HRH/ehep/README.md

 __ehep:::experimentValuesEnvironment__ (alias ehep:::EXP) stores the actual values, after applying stochastic variation, used in experiment calculations.
-For each _experiment_ in a suite of experiments, stochastic variations are applied to the parameters in the baseValuesEnvironment, and the new parameters saved in base values saved in experimentValuesEnvironment.
+For each _experiment_ in a suite of experiments, stochastic variations are applied to the parameters in the baseValuesEnvironment, and the new parameters saved in experimentValuesEnvironment.
 The experiment is run based on the values in experimentValuesEnvironment.

 You can view the current contents of any of the environments with R's